Roo-Amadou-CS-Comps/Main/tool/README.md

 ## Usage

-raspray can be run from the command line, passing in the required arguments for the usernames file, passwords file, and target IP address.
+RASpray can be run from the command line, passing in the required arguments for the usernames file, passwords file, target IP address, and optional username/password filtering criteria.

 ### Basic Usage:
 ```bash